es-progress/shell/docs/bin.md

 # Bin

-Various shell scrits that can be used as "binaries".
+Various shell scripts that can be used as "binaries".

 ---